Ward L. Johnson

 1994 - present, Physicist, Applied Chemicals and Materials Division, MML, NIST, Boulder, CO

 1987 - 1994, Physicist, Metallurgy Division, MML, NIST, Gaithersburg, MD

 Ph.D., Physics, University of Illinois, Urbana-Champaign, 1987

 B. S., Physics, University of Minnesota, Minneapolis, 1978

-Ward Johnson is a physicist with a background in acoustics metrology and elastic and anelastic properties of materials.
-He is a graduate of the Physics Department of the University of Illinois at Urbana-Champaign, with a PhD thesis that was focused on anelastic effects of irradiation-induced point defects in semiconductors.
-In 1987, he joined the Metallurgy Division of the National Institute of Standards and Technology (NIST; Gaithersburg, Maryland) and, in 1994, transferred to the Materials Reliability Division of NIST in Boulder, Colorado.
-His work at NIST has included the development and application of metrology for characterizing mechanical and magnetic properties of macroscopic and nanoscale materials using resonant acoustics, pulsed laser ultrasonics, and Brillouin light scattering.
+Ward Johnson is a physicist with a background in innovative acoustic metrology and the effects of nanoscale dynamics and material structure on macroscopic vibration.
+He is a graduate of the Physics Department of the University of Illinois at Urbana-Champaign, with a PhD thesis focused on anelastic effects of radiation-induced point defects in semiconductors.
+In 1987, he joined the Metallurgy Division of NIST in Gaithersburg and, in 1994, transferred to the former Materials Reliability Division of NIST in Boulder, which is now part of the Applied Chemicals and Materials Division.
+His work at NIST has included the development and application of methods for characterizing mechanical properties of macroscopic, microscopic, and nanoscale materials using resonant acoustics, pulsed-laser ultrasonics, and Brillouin light scattering.